graysuit/Libvlc-Plugins-Pick/readme.md

 libvlc\win-x86\plugins\video_output\libwinhibit_plugin.dll
 libvlc\win-x86\plugins\video_output\libyuv_plugin.dll
 ```
-But I don't think my app will be same like your app,
+<br>But I don't think my app will be same like your app,<br>
-So no gurrantee it will work for you,
+So no gurrantee it will work for you,<br>
-It is in testing phase, Only original libvlc developers can tell better.Thanks.
+It is in testing phase, Only original libvlc developers can tell better.Thanks.<br>